Center for New Music

 What to Expect

-The programming covers a wide range of what gets loosely called new music: electroacoustic composition, noise, sound art, experimental improvisation, and contemporary classical.
+The programming covers what gets called new music: electroacoustic composition, noise, sound art, experimental improvisation, and contemporary classical.
 Shows happen several nights a week and often feature Bay Area composers performing their own work.
-The audience is small and engaged.
-Most people in the room know what they are there for.
+The audience is small.

 Visiting